CALIS is a legacy outreach project of the School of International Relations dedicated to advancing teaching excellence in social science education.

-Through our service-learning programs, USC students team-teach in local high schools and act as a driving force for academic innovation and socially relevant scholarship in CALIS development of strategies and materials in international studies.
+Through our service-learning programs, USC students team-teach in local schools and act as a driving force for academic innovation and socially relevant scholarship in CALIS development of strategies and materials.

 Excellent teaching is measured by real learning… of relevant content and rigorous skills.
-Along with “meaningful study for a global age”, we seek to impact college readiness and to help close the achievement gap.
+Along with “meaningful study for a global age”, we seek to impact college readiness and help close the achievement gap.

 Tackle complexity and controversy with depth and accountability by using analytical tools and case teaching

 Bring together USC students and faculty with teachers and their students, working together in local classrooms and seminars on campus

 Make our resources and services accessible – locally and globally – to those who share the vision of a new paradigm in teaching and learning about the human condition